killtheliterate/observable-socket/README.md

 const echoSocket = ObservableSocket(new WebSocket('wss://echo.websocket.org'))

 /**
  * We can send messages before we subscribe.
-Messages will be queued until you
- * subscribe to the `echoSocket.observable` then they will be sent in order.
  */
 echoSocket.send('hi!')

 /**
- * Subscribing to the `echoSocket.observable` connects to the socket and sends queued
+ * Subscribing to the `echoSocket.observable` connects to the socket.
- * messages.
  */
 echoSocket.observable.subscribe(